zanedr/front-end-submissions-public/1703/mod-1/number-guesser/juan_diego_jiminez.md

 ## Evaluator:
 ## Optional Notes:

+* Use the fieldset tag in your forms :)
+* Refactor your fonts so as not to use GIANT percentages.
+* Be careful of overusing position absolute in the CSS

 ### Functional Expectations

 * __Novice:__ Application meets all of the functional expectations in Phase One.